-JR Hokkaido services the northern island of Hokkaido and also operates the section of the shinkansen route between Shin-Aomori Station on the main island of Honshu and Shin-Hakodate-Hokuto Station in southern Hokkaido.
+JR Hokkaido services the northern island of Hokkaido and also operates the section of the shinkansen route between Shin-Aomori Station on Honshu and Shin-Hakodate-Hokuto Station in southern Hokkaido.
 Download the ‘Major actions on preventing the spread of novel coronavirus’ PDF from their website for more information.

 JR East services eastern Japan including the capital of Tokyo and the north-eastern region of Tohoku.
 It also operates the Hokuriku Shinkansen which stops at cities such as Nagano, Kanazawa and Niigata.

 JR Central services central Japan and operates the Tokaido Shinkansen, a popular route that runs between Tokyo and Osaka travels through major cities such as Yokohama, Nagoya and Kyoto.
 The ‘COVID-19 Protective Measures’ PDF is available to download from their website.